top of page

 • a hub

-But what I love is what fiscal sponsors really do.
+What we love is what fiscal sponsors really do.
 Here are some of my favorite ways some fellow fiscal sponsors describe their services:

 • "a nonprofit organization that provides financial and operational infrastructure so our partners can focus on their missions." - Evergreen Social Impact